fmang/oshu/README.md

 common that I may assure you they're in your distribution's official repositories.

-- CMake 3.10 or newer,
+- CMake 3.10,
 - a C++14 compiler,
 - pkg-config,
-- SDL2 and SDL2_image,
+- SDL2 2.0.7,
+- SDL2_image 2.0.2,
-- ffmpeg or libav,
+- ffmpeg 3.4.1,
-- cairo,
+- cairo 1.15.10,
-- pango.
+- pango 1.40.14.

+Note that the versions specified above are indicative.
+It is very likely your build will work with older or newer versions.
+If you need support for a specific version, feel free to ask.

 To build oshu!, follow the standard CMake procedure: